vttale/serve-stale/README.md

    into one that is non-existent, because there is no way for a resolver to know intent.

-   Stale data is used only when refreshing has failed in order to adhere to the original intent of the design of the DNS and the behaviour expected by operators.
+   Stale data is used only when refreshing has failed, in order to adhere to the original intent of the design of the DNS and the behaviour expected by operators.
 If stale data were to always be used immediately and then a cache refresh attempted after the client response has been sent, the resolver would frequently be sending data that it would have had no trouble refreshing.
-As modern resolvers use techniques like pre-fetching and request coalescing for efficiency, it is not necessary that every client request needs to trigger a new lookup flow in the presence of stale data, but rather than a good-faith effort have been recently made to refresh the stale data before it is delivered to any client.
+As modern resolvers use techniques like pre-fetching and request coalescing for efficiency, it is not necessary that every client request needs to trigger a new lookup flow in the presence of stale data, but rather that a good-faith effort has been recently made to refresh the stale data before it is delivered to any client.
 The recommended period between attempting refreshes is 30 seconds.